Second Generation Biofuels

 But the projected growth in worldwide biofuel production, mainly biodiesel and bioethanol seems to have stalled as oil prices dropped, fuel efficiency in cars improved and consumer interest waned.
 Also the conversion of the various wood biomass feedstock for sale into the more lucrative biomass pellet market has soared as consumer demand for cheaper domestic heating fuel has been a powerful driver of the renewable fuels market.

-The widespread use of fracking has also helped countries unlock new oil and gas reserves providing another alternative path to energy independence and away from burning coal.
+The widespread and controversial use of fracking has also helped many countries unlock new oil and gas reserves providing another alternative path to energy independence and away from burning coal.

 The continued development of bioenergy and bioliquid products means overcoming some of these challenges and a number of factors will ultimately influence the future of second generation biofuels.
 In particular the use of available arable land for their cultivation, more efficient agricultural production methods, and the development of more advanced biofuels technologies.